The Business Case for Addressing Health Inequity and Health Disparities

-- Am I leveraging claims data to maximize the opportunity to improve health and lower the costcare for employees and their families?
+- Am I leveraging claims data to maximize the opportunity to improve health and lower the cost of care for employees and their families?

-- What can we do to increase engagement in our population's health and wellness programs?
+- What can we do to increase engagement in our population’s health and well-being programs?

 The National Institutes of Health define health disparities as “the difference in the incidence, prevalence, mortality, and burden of disease and other adverse health conditions that exists among specific population groups.”
 Many factors may impact an individual’s health status and outcomes, including age, gender, socioeconomic status, educational background, race/ethnicity, language and culture, sexual orientation, disability status, and even geographic locale.